JoshEthan/software_notebook/2. resource_notes/head_first_obect_oriented_analysis_&_design/3. Requirements Change/Untitled.md

 "Encapsulate what varies." (pg.
 142)

-"Requirements will always change as a project progresses."
+"Requirements will always change as a project progresses." (pg.
+142)

-"When requirements change, your system has to evolve to handle the new requirements."
+"When requirements change, your system has to evolve to handle the new requirements." (pg.
+142)

-"When your system needs to work in a new or different way, begin by updating your use case."
+"When your system needs to work in a new or different way, begin by updating your use case." (pg.
+142)

-"A scenario is a single path through a use case, from start to finish."
+"A scenario is a single path through a use case, from start to finish." (pg.
+142)

-"A single use case can have multiple scenarios, as long as each scenario has the same customer goal."
+"A single use case can have multiple scenarios, as long as each scenario has the same customer goal." (pg.
+142)

-"Alternate paths can be steps that occur only some of the time, or provide completely different paths through parts of a use case."
+"Alternate paths can be steps that occur only some of the time, or provide completely different paths through parts of a use case." (pg.
+142)

-"If a step is optional in how a system works, or a step provides an alternate path through a system, use numbered sub steps like 3.1, 4.1, and 5.1, or 2.1.1, 2.2.1, and 2.3.1."
+"If a step is optional in how a system works, or a step provides an alternate path through a system, use numbered sub steps like 3.1, 4.1, and 5.1, or 2.1.1, 2.2.1, and 2.3.1." (pg.
+142)

 "You should almost always try to avoid duplicate code.
-It's a maintenance nightmare, and usually points to problems in how you've designed your system."
+It's a maintenance nightmare, and usually points to problems in how you've designed your system." (pg.
+142)